 For the average person who doesn’t want to pay for a FICO score but remains curious about how they fare, each of the three CRAs developed their own credit score formulas for your muse.
 These are free credit scores but they will not be exactly the same as those that you would get from FICO.

-The free credit score alternatives will not be taking in consideration by a lender but they can be useful if you want to track you credit ratings and see how you can improve your credit.
+The free credit score alternatives will not be taking into consideration by a lender but they can be useful if you want to track your credit ratings and see how you can improve your credit.
 For comparison purposes, a FICO credit score has a score range of 300 to 850.

 All of the following credit scores are absolutely free - no trials or subscriptions are required.